benoitvallon/benoitvallon.github.io/_posts/2015-11-03-a-mobile-desktop-and-website-app-with-the-same-code.md

 # React-native, NW and React, all in one

-A few months ago after react-native was released I started to wonder how it would be possible to do a mobile app, desktop app and website app with the same code base.
+A few months ago after react-native was released I started to wonder how it would be possible to do a mobile App, desktop App and website App with the same code base.
 I knew it was possible but I wanted to explore how to do it and what would be the final volume of reused code.
 So I created the project [react-native-nw-react-calculator](https://github.com/benoitvallon/react-native-nw-react-calculator).

 This project shows how the source code can be architectured to run on multiple devices.
 As of now, it is able to run as:

-- an iOS app (based on [react-native](https://facebook.github.io/react-native))
+- an iOS App (based on [react-native](https://facebook.github.io/react-native))
-- a desktop app (based on [NW](http://nwjs.io))
+- a desktop App (based on [NW](http://nwjs.io))
-- a website app in any browser (based on [react](https://facebook.github.io/react))
+- a website App in any browser (based on [react](https://facebook.github.io/react))

 It is a beautiful calculator with the previous formulae feature based on the design of Robert O'Dowd who kindly authorized me the reuse it.
 The original design made by Robert was part of his project called "Simplifycation" visible [here](https://dribbble.com/shots/1973851-Simplifycation).